zackbatist/open-archaeo/README.md

 - Charles E. Jones / Open Access Ancient Language Textbooks, OERs, and Primers / [Blog Post](http://ancientworldonline.blogspot.com/2009/09/open-access-textbooks.html) / [Twitter](https://twitter.com/AWOL_tweets) - Open Access Textbooks, OERs, and Language Primers relating to the ancient world
 - Charles E. Jones / Roundup of Resources on Ancient Geography / [Blog Post](http://ancientworldonline.blogspot.com/2012/09/roundup-of-resources-on-ancient.html) / [Twitter](https://twitter.com/AWOL_tweets) - Included in the following list are links to digital project dealing with geography and the ancient world
 - Charles E. Jones & Tom Elliott / The AWOL Index / [Website](http://isaw.nyu.edu/publications/awol-index/) - This publication systematically describes ancient-world information resources on the world-wide web.
 The bibliographic data presented herein has been programmatically extracted from the content of AWOL - The Ancient World Online (ISSN 2156-2253) and formatted in accordance with a structured data model
++ BritishMuseum / gitMuseum / [GitHub](https://github.com/BritishMuseum/gitMuseum) - A repository listing Museums active on GitHub, written in Rstats

 ## Other

 - adreinhard / cca / [GitHub](https://github.com/adreinhard/cca) - Colossal Cave Adventure digital palaeography and epigraphy project
 - benmarwick / archaeology-grand-challenges.r / [Gist](https://gist.github.com/benmarwick/d3eb3167ccb2116197ca) - Sketch of a look at the 'grand challenges' of Kintigh et al. 2014
 - joeroe / caa2019_halfway_house / [GitHub](https://github.com/joeroe/caa2019_halfway_house) - This poster presents an approach that helps archaeological projects maintain an authoritative database, while retaining the flexibility and accessibility needed for ongoing research with multiple collaborators, by implementing a server–client architecture to maintain a single, consistent research database

 ## Bits & Bobs

 + steko / missing / [GitHub](https://github.com/steko/missing) - You have a sequence of numbered items and want to check if any are missing
 + stas-g / findPeaks / [GitHub](https://github.com/stas-g/findPeaks) - A simple algorithm to find local maxima/minima in sequential data
 + paleolimbot / mudata / [GitHub](https://github.com/paleolimbot/mudata) The mudata2 package provides tools to read, write, and document multi-parameter spatiotemporal data
 + julienmoeys / soiltexture / [GitHub](https://github.com/julienmoeys/soiltexture) / [CRAN](https://cran.r-project.org/web/packages/soiltexture/index.html) - The Soil Texture Wizard is a set of R functions designed to produce texture triangles (also called texture plots, texture diagrams, texture ternary plots), classify and transform soil textures data
++ ahb108 / sparch / [GitHub](https://github.com/ahb108/sparch) - A set of extra utilities that extend the functionlaity provided by core packages for spatial data management and analysis in R